ozydingo/abigstick/_posts/2021-08-14-hacking-factories-part-1.markdown

 end
 ```

 The return value is an Array of `FactoryBot::Factory` objects.
-That's no good to pass to our front end, so we'll create our own data class that can wrap a `FactoryBot::Factory` for use in our gem.
-This class will give us some attribute methods that our middleware can use to pass to the front-end.
-As we've seen, we also want to know what attributes and traits we can use on the factory, so you'll also see the `traits` and `attributes` methods.
+We'll wrap that in our own data class for stability.
+For our purposes, that means providing access to the factory name, model attributes, and factory traits.

 ```rb
 module FactoryBurgers